 Balak was the king of Moab that hired Balaam to curse Israel.
 When Balaam tried, one of his prophecies said this about Israel’s eventual victory over Moab, "I see him, but not now; I behold him, but not near.
 A star will come out of Jacob; a scepter will rise out of Israel.
 He will crush the foreheads of Moab, the skulls of all the people of Sheth" (Numbers 24:17).
 Apparently through David this prophesy was fulfilled.
 The Moabites served Israel until after the death of Ahab, recorded in II Kings 3:4-5 "Now Mesha king of Moab raised sheep, and he had to pay the king of Israel a tribute of a hundred thousand lambs and the wool of a hundred thousand rams.
 But after Ahab died, the king of Moab rebelled against the king of Israel."
 Israel never conquered them again.

 David also attacked the Syrians or Aramites.
 Two distinct parts of this nation existed, one was Aram Naharaim,—Syria of the rivers, the capital of which was Damascus.
-Naaman had boasted about its rivers in II Kings 5:15: “‘Are not Abana and Pharpar, the rivers of Damascus, better than all the waters of Israel?
+Naaman was to boast about its rivers in II Kings 5:15: "‘Are not Abana and Pharpar, the rivers of Damascus, better than all the waters of Israel?
 Couldn’t I wash in them and be cleansed?’
-So he turned and went off in a rage.”
-The second part was Aram Zobah, which joined Aram Naharaim, but extended to Euphrates.
+So he turned and went off in a rage."
+The second part was Aram Zobah, which joined Aram Naharaim, but extended to the Euphrates.
 In Genesis 15:18 God had given this land to Abraham and his descendants.
-“On that day the Lord made a covenant with Abram and said, ‘To your descendants I give this land, from the Wadi of Egypt to the great river, the Euphrates—.’”
-David began with the Syrians of Zobah, as vases 3-4.say, “Moreover, David defeated Hadadezer son of Rehob, king of Zobah, when he went to restore his monument at the Euphrates River.
+"On that day the Lord made a covenant with Abram and said, ‘To your descendants I give this land, from the Wadi of Egypt to the great river, the Euphrates—.’"
+David began with the Syrians of Zobah, as verses 3-4 say, "Moreover, David defeated Hadadezer son of Rehob, king of Zobah, when he went to restore his monument at the Euphrates River.
 David captured a thousand of his chariots, seven thousand charioteers and twenty thousand foot soldiers.
-He hamstrung all but a hundred of the chariot horses.”
+He hamstrung all but a hundred of the chariot horses."
 David defeated Zobah and took his chariots and horsemen.
 I Sam says there were 700 horsemen, but I Chron 18:4 says 7,000.
 If the 7,000 were divided into groups of 10 each, there would be 700 groups with 10 horses in each group.
 These were evidently all crippled by David and his men except for the 100 which David kept.

 God had forbidden Israel’s kings to multiply horses in Deut.
-17:16, “The king, moreover, must not acquire great numbers of horses for himself” David reserved only 100 chariots out of 1000 for his own use.
-Hopefully this was because he placed his strength not in chariots nor horses, but in the living God as he claimed in Ps 20:7, “Some trust in chariots and some in horses, but we trust in the name of the Lord our God.”
-Furthermore, David also wrote Psalm 33:16-17, which says, “No king is saved by the size of his army; no warrior escapes by his great strength.
-A horse is a vain hope for deliverance; despite all its great strength it cannot save.”
+17:16, "The king, moreover, must not acquire great numbers of horses for himself."
+David reserved only 100 chariots out of 1000 for his own use.
+Hopefully this was because he placed his strength not in chariots nor horses, but in the living God as he claimed in Ps 20:7, "Some trust in chariots and some in horses, but we trust in the name of the Lord our God."
+Furthermore, David also wrote Psalm 33:16-17, which says, "No king is saved by the size of his army; no warrior escapes by his great strength.
+A horse is a vain hope for deliverance; despite all its great strength it cannot save."

 And what good were the Syrians of Damascus to help poor Zohah?
-Twenty-two thousand died on the battlefield and Damascus also became a garrison for David’s soldiers, not enemy soldiers, just like at Metheg Ammah in Phlistia.
-“When the Arameans of Damascus came to help Hadadezer king of Zobah, David struck down twenty-two thousand of them.
+Twenty-two thousand died on the battlefield and Damascus also became a garrison for David's soldiers, not enemy soldiers, just like at Metheg Ammah in Phlistia.
+"When the Arameans of Damascus came to help Hadadezer king of Zobah, David struck down twenty-two thousand of them.
 He put garrisons in the Aramean kingdom of Damascus, and the Arameans became subject to him and brought tribute.
-The Lord gave David victory wherever he went” (6).
+The Lord gave David victory wherever he went" (v 6).

 It became easy for David to make himself master of the country, and garrison it for himself.
 The Metheg Ammah event was repeated for David and it can be for you and me today too.
 The enemies of God’s church in your community want to unite against you to secure themselves, but in the end, because of your Metheg Ammah victory they will ruin themselves; in their unity against you they will all fall together.
 Isaiah was a masterful literary genius.
 Notice the irony in his words as he challenges and taunts the king of Assyria.
 Isaiah 8:9 says, "Raise the war cry, you nations, and be shattered!
 Listen, all you distant lands.
 Prepare for battle, and be shattered!
 Prepare for battle, and be shattered!"
 This was the confidence Isaiah indicated that could belong to those who enjoyed God’s victory.
 You can too.
 I can too.

-In all these wars, David was protected: “The Lord gave David victory wherever he went” (6).
+In all these wars, David was protected: "The Lord gave David victory wherever he went" (6).
 Apparently, David himself led the troops in the cause of God and Israel.
 He risked his own life in the high places of the field; but God covered him in the day of battle, which he often wrote about in his psalms to the glory of God.
 David was not only protected, he received much from the spoils of the battle.
 He was enriched.
-He took the shields of gold which the servants of Hadadezer had in their custody, “David took the gold shields that belonged to the officers of Hadadezer and brought them to Jerusalem” (7).
+He took the shields of gold which the servants of Hadadezer had in their custody, "David took the gold shields that belonged to the officers of Hadadezer and brought them to Jerusalem" (v 7).
 He also took a lot of brass from several cities of Syria.
-“From Tebah and Berothai, towns that belonged to Hadadezer, King David took a great quantity of bronze” (8).
+"From Tebah and Berothai, towns that belonged to Hadadezer, King David took a great quantity of bronze" (v 8).
 David took it, and if we express it in military terms, he took it by the uncontrollable right of the longest sword and also a commission from heaven.
 This land belonged to the descendants of Abraham, Isaac and Jacob and David secured it.

 2. Gifts David Received From His Friends 9-14

 Next we observe God’s favor on David by the benefits he receive from the kindness of his friends.
 The king of Hamath was apparently at war with the king of Zobah.
 If ‘the enemy of my enemy is my friend’ is true, we can understand why Hamath was so happy to hear of David’s victories.
 He sent his own son to congratulate David on his victory, to express thanks for the favor David had done for him in reducing the power of one he feared and to ask for his friendship.
-And to bring him gifts: “When Tou king of Hamath heard that David had defeated the entire army of Hadadezer, he sent his son Joram to King David to greet him and congratulate him on his victory in battle over Hadadezer, who had been at war with Tou.
-Joram brought with him articles of silver, of gold and of bronze (9-10).
+And to bring him gifts: "When Tou king of Hamath heard that David had defeated the entire army of Hadadezer, he sent his son Joram to King David to greet him and congratulate him on his victory in battle over Hadadezer, who had been at war with Tou.
+Joram brought with him articles of silver, of gold and of bronze (vs 9-10).
 David lost nothing by taking Tou under his protection.

 And what did David do with the spoils and the gifts?
 He evidently dedicated them all to the Lord, since verses 11-12 say, "King David dedicated these articles to the Lord, as he had done with the silver and gold from all the nations he had subdued: Edom and Moab, the Ammonites and the Philistines, and Amalek.
 He also dedicated the plunder taken from Hadadezer son of Rehob, king of Zobah."
 This crowned all his victories, and made them far out-shine any glory other kings may have appeared to enjoy.
 Alexander and Caesar, for example, like most kings, wanted their own glory, but David aimed at the glory of God.
 David burned their gods of gold, but he dedicated their vessels of gold.
 Was this foretaste of the fulfillment of Rev. 21:24 which says, "The nations will walk by its light, and the kings of the earth will bring their splendor into it."